Last update: Info).(

 Q - Some pages are challenging: can't you simplify them?

 A - Although I did my best to be clear, the limits of linguistic communication (and also of my skills) did not always allow me to treat in a simple and effective way what can be outside the range of personal experiences and cultural information of the reader.
-Sometimes an effort is needed if you want to understand, deepen or verify some of the themes dealt with.
+I have created a Blog to treat some of the site's topics in a simpler way.

 Q - Who are you and what's your job?